peilinUWU/rasa/data/nlu.md

 - show me a picture of a chicken
 - silly bot
 - sing me a song
-- so, I'm helping right now to training you?
 - some thing else
 - someone call the police i think the bot died
 - sorry, i cannot rephrase